fangq/mcx/README.md

  -I            (--printgpu)    print GPU information and run program

 == Input options ==
+ -P '{...}'    (--shapes)      a JSON string for additional shapes in the grid.
+                               only the root object named 'Shapes' is parsed and added to the existing domain defined via -f or --bench
+ -j '{...}'    (--json)        a JSON string for modifying all input settings.
+                               this input can be used to modify all existing settings defined by -f or --bench
- -P '{...}'    (--shapes)      a JSON string for additional shapes in the grid -K [1|int|str](--mediabyte)   volume data format, use either a number or a str
+ -K [1|int|str](--mediabyte)   volume data format, use either a number or a str
                                1 or byte: 0-128 tissue labels
 			       2 or short: 0-65535 (max to 4000) tissue labels